rianrajagede/yaml-wit/README.md

 ### `config`

-Write your BEARER code and version (latest date you train your bot) here
+Write your BEARER code and version (the latest date) here

+Example:

 ```
 config:
-  bearer: 6RELTMESF23TMQCWJQVXQZGLPHHDX7ZJ
+  bearer: NKPU6CR7SCIHUZ5NR4762E2WXLQ6V3IP
-  version: 05/01/2018
+  version: 15/01/2018
 ```

 ### `definition`

-Define abbreviation (codename) of your intents and entities name.
-The definition will make it easier to write entities in the dataset.
-You can use any letter or number to define a codename.
-But, to differentiate the intent and the entities, it is **mandatory** to write intent codename with a lowercase 'i' for the first character.
+Define abbreviations of your intents and entities name.
+This abbreviation will make it easier for you when labeling the entities of your  data later.

+---
+**NOTE**

+You can use any letter to make abbreviation.
+But to distinguish between intents and entities is **required** to start the abbreviation for the intents with the letter 'i'.

+---

+Example:

 ```
 definition: